-Tearfund has worked in Kandahar, Afghanistan, for many years.
+Tearfund has worked in Afghanistan for many years.
 We serve in an informal settlement built on government land, where displaced people from all over the country live without official permission.

 One of our projects aimed to help communities reduce their risk of disasters.
 We began by asking them to identify their greatest risk.
 Instead of answering ‘flood’ or ‘drought’, this time the answer was ‘the police’.
 The insurgents living in their neighbourhood were fighting with the police, putting the residents in danger.